ansible/eda-server/DEVELOPMENT.md

 #### Taskfile

 Follow the [Installation](https://taskfile.dev/installation/) instructions to install Taskfile.

+Depending on your OS or distribution, Taskfile will be packaged with the binary named `task`, whilst others name it `go-task`.
+The instructions below assume your Taskfile binary is named `task`, but please keep in mind that the binary on your system may have a different name.

 **Note:** For Macs with the M1 or M2 chip make sure you [download](https://github.com/go-task/task/releases) Task for the `arm64` architecture.